bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 Standard output
 ---------------

-The start of the standard output contains information about the set up of the run.
+The beginning of the standard output contains information about the setup of the run.
-This will  print the important input paramters and details of how CP2K was built and run e.g. the number of processes and threads that were specifed when running.
+This will  print the important input parameters and details of how CP2K was built and run e.g. the number of processes and threads that were specifed when running.
 It can be used for future reference.

-After this it will then print details of the individual set up for the important sections in the input file.
+After this part, the output will then print details of the individual setup for the important sections in the input file.
 These will appear under clear headings e.g. FIST for the MM section, Quickstep for the DFT section, and QMMM.
-Input parameters are printed, along with some more information such as for example the number of basis functions.
+Input parameters are reported, along with some more information such as for example the number of basis functions.

-After this the output from the calculation is usually printed.
-This will start with the output from the self-consistent Kohn-Sham ground state calculation (SCF optimisation).
+The report of the calculation then follows in the output file.
+It will start with the results from the self-consistent Kohn-Sham ground state calculation (SCF optimisation).
-This will look similar to the below.
+This will look similar to the snippet below.

 .. code-block:: none